TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 - **Membership Promotion:** Implement campaigns to convert casual users to members.
 - **Infrastructure Improvement:** Enhance bike lane infrastructure in high-traffic areas to support increased usage.

----

-Feel free to adjust any details as needed, especially the dataset source, size, and the link to the dashboard image.
-If you have any specific details or additional information to include, let me know!

-**DATA SOURCE**

-I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Dec 2022 which can be downloaded from https://divvy-tripdata.s3.amazonaws.com/index.html.